 Classification of Fungal Nails:

-- Distal subungual onychomycosis (DSO) is the most common form, which get in under the tip of the nail.
+Distal subungual onychomycosis (DSO) is the most common form, which gets in under the tip of the nail.

-- White superficial onychomycosis (WSO) appears as white chalky lines on top of the nail and is present in 10% of fungal cases.
-It needs to be differentiate from “keratin granulations” a reaction to nail polish that is not a fungal infection.
+White superficial onychomycosis (WSO) appears as white chalky lines on top of the nail and is present in 10% of fungal cases.
+It needs to be distinguished from “keratin granulations” , a reaction to nail polish that is not a fungal infection.

-- Proximal subungual onychomycosis (PSO) is not common in the healthy population, but usually effects those who are immune-compromised and forms at the base of the nail.
+Proximal subungual onychomycosis (PSO) is not common in the healthy population.
+It usually affects those who are immune-compromised and forms at the base of the nail.